 - The main questions which children ask are the main directive for what they learn.

-- Students understand how subjects relate to one another because they’re merged.
+- Students understand how subjects relate to one another because of the overlap

-- Evaluation systems are based on yardsticks, appears in varied forms, and based on progress.
+- Evaluation systems are based on yardsticks, appear in varied forms, and are based on progress.

 - Success means learning and gradually practising what students have learnt by cooperating with others.

-- Intellect is viewed as a variety of themes, including artistic pursuits, and is gauged by resolving real-world problems.
+- People view intellect as a variety of themes including artistic pursuits and gauge by resolving real-world problems.